••• BLANK ARTICLE - DO NOT DELETE •••

 If I have private health insurance that covers me for IVF, what will I have to pay?

-When you attend day surgery for egg collection there is a fee that needs to be paid to Greenslopes Private Hospital.
-This fee is about $1659 (but determined by Greenslopes Private Hospital).
+When you attend day surgery for egg collection there is a fee that needs to be paid to either Greenslopes Private Hospital or The Toowoomba Surgicentre.
+As the fee is determined by the hospital, please speak to our Brisbane or Toowoomba team to get an estimate of the cost.
 You can call your private health insurance to see how much of the cost is covered.

 Other costs include medication costs and the anasthetist.
 To understand the costs during your IVF journey, visit our What to expect page.